NethServer/docs/developer-manual/en/gateway.rst

 All checkip must always be reachable.
 For each configured checkip the system will create special static routes.
 These static routes are records of type ``provider-static`` inside the ``routes`` database.
 Properties of ``provider-static`` records are the same of ``static`` records.

+For each configured provider, LSM will send ping to a configured IP (checkip).
+When a provider status changes, the system will signal a ``wan-uplink-update`` event.

+Inside the event, the action ``nethserver-shorewall-wan-update`` invokes:

+* shorewall enable <interface> when a red interface is usable
+* shorewall disable <interface> then a red interface is not usable

+When an interface is disabled, all associated routes will be deleted.

 When a new TCP connection is started, a route is selected and all successive packets will always be routed via same interface.
 If the used interfaces goes down, the connection is closed.

 Actually two behaviors are implemented: balanced and active-backup.